easystats/correlation/paper/paper.md

 - **Shepherd's Pi correlation**: Equivalent to a Spearman's rank correlation after outliers removal (by means of bootstrapped mahalanobis distance).

 - **Point-Biserial and biserial correlation**: Correlation coefficient used when one variable is continuous and the other is dichotomous (binary).
-Point-serial is equivalent to a Pearson's correlation, while Biserial should be used when the binary variable is assumed to have an underlying continuity.
+Point-Biserial is equivalent to a Pearson's correlation, while Biserial should be used when the binary variable is assumed to have an underlying continuity.
 For example, anxiety level can be measured on a continuous scale, but can be classified dichotomously as high/low.

 - **Polychoric correlation**: Correlation between two theorised normally distributed continuous latent variables, from two observed ordinal variables.